 Post authored by Todd Belebczuk, Marketing Specialist at Experient

-If you’re a tradeshow veteran, chances are you’ve probably read countless articles and blog posts telling you what apps you should be using at your tradeshows.
+If you’re a tradeshow veteran, you’ll have your routine organized down to a T. All your equipment; your fold-out tables, your trade show banner, and a plentiful stash of branded freebies to give away will be ready, but suddenly there is such a thing as trade show apps!
+Chances are you’ve probably read countless articles and blog posts telling you what apps you should be using at your tradeshows.
 You know the routine- the article starts out something like “In these challenging economic times, it is now more important than ever to get the most out of your tradeshows.
 Here are the top (insert random number here) apps that will help you to be more efficient, capture leads and make your tradeshows more profitable.”
 Bor-ing!
 Let’s consider this article the antithesis of the traditional tradeshow app blog post.

 Now I’m not going to tell you to download a business card scanner app, checklist app, Bump, Ustream or Dragon Dictation.
 Loading up an iPad with customer testimonial videos, sales presentations and marketing collateral to share with attendees that visit your booth is a no-brainer.
 You probably already know that there are tradeshow apps that have everything from event schedules and maps to speaker bios and exhibitor contact information.
 And don’t even get me started on lead retrieval!
 This would be a great time to give a shameless plug for Experient’s new SWAP app, but I’m not going to do that either.
 Instead, I’d like to go with a timeless cliché and encourage you to “Think outside the box.”
 You already know how to conduct business with apps, but how can you use them to attract attendees and make a personal connection with them at the show?
 Remember, tradeshows apps don’t have to be boring!